 - National, regional, and state conferences offer interest and poster sessions on a wide range of choral topics.
-National and regional conferences offer the option of earning graduate credit and continuing education hours.
+National and regional conferences offer the option of earning graduate credit and professional development hours.
 (ACT, RET, STU, INT)

 - Use ACDA’s Mentoring Program to facilitate finding and working with a mentor on issues like skills development or support during career transitions (early career, graduate school, etc.) (ACT, RET, STU, INT)

 - Access a variety of repertoire tools to help you in programming, including vetted reading sessions and lists, reviews in Choral Journal, and Musica International, an international virtual choral library.
 (ACT, RET, STU, ASSOC, INT)